 Gkioulpassi is a dish which comes from Asia Minor.
-It is usually made with lamb but it is also often made with lamb, port and veal.
+It is usually made with lamb but it is also often made with lamb, pork and veal.
 Slits are made in the meat and spices, garlic and cheese are added in the meat.
 It is wrapped in greaseproof paper with vegetables and spices and slowly cooked for three to four hours in a “gastra”, which is an earthenware or fired clay deep pot with a lid.
 However, if you don’t have this pot you can still wrap it well in greaseproof paper and cook it on low heat for a few hours.
 The fat from the lamb melts away and flavours the other meat as well, keeping the meat succulent, tender and juicy.

 I first tried this recipe last summer when my friend Vivi Hadjinicolaou cooked it for us in Assini.
 As she explained to me this is a traditional recipe which her in-laws brought with them to Assini when they became refugees after the persecution of the Greeks from Asia Minor.
 My friend cooks it in a wood fired oven which makes the meat even more delicious but unfortunately I’ll have to cook it in my old oven here in Athens.
 I haven’t cooked this recipe yet but I am confident that it is going to be perfect.
 The above pictures were taken in a haste on my mobile phone.
 I will update the post and add the pictures after I cook this dish on New Year’s Day.